Mahoning-Valley-Community/youngstownactioncenter-site/content/org_directory.md

 ## Youngstown Caucus of the NEOSRA

-The Youngstown-based caucus of the Northeast Ohio Socialist Rifle Association, serving Mahoning County and the greater Youngstown area.
+The Youngstown-based caucus of the Northeast Ohio Socialist Rifle Association serves Mahoning County and the greater Youngstown area.
 The SRA are a collective of working class individuals working to build an inclusive community dedicated to self defense and community defense education.

 [NEOSRA Website](https://www.neo-sra.org/)